hauschkaured/transit-api/README.md

 fetch data from URLs.
 It makes use of the `protobuf` package to parse the protobuf binary encodings that are fetched from the URLs.

+To install all dependencies for this project, run the `./setup_project.sh` shell script with your desired environment activated.

 # Documentation

 Go to [Documentation.md](Documentation).